Welcome to our Pre-Kindergarten Room!

 Act out the movements and sounds of animals

 Contact us today in order to set up a site visit or to receive more information!

 Meet our Room Teachers Below!

-Miss Tina, the Assistant Teacher, graduated from Parkland High School in 1997 and had been working with children for more than 17 years and worked with children ages 6 weeks to 12 years old.
+Miss Tina, the Assistant Teacher, graduated from Parkland High School in 1997 and had been working with children for more than 17 years and worked in child care with children ages 6 weeks to 12 years old.
 She has volunteered in the Special Education classroom in high school during her study hall time period to assist the teachers in the classroom with the children with physical disabilities.
 She also has a son, Daniel.

 I am Miss Johanna, the Pre-Kindergarten 1 lead teacher.
 I am from Ecuador and I moved to the United States 7 years ago.
 I graduated from the Catholic University of Ecuador with a degree in Early Childhood Education.
 I taught for nine years in an Early Education Center before relocating to the United States.
 Upon my relocation to the United States, I was a Spanish teacher for 2 years.
 I have been working at Brookside for 4 years since we opened this location.
 Teaching is my passion and I also really enjoy teaching my first language which is Spanish.
 My kids love to learn it.
 I recently went back to college to acquire my degree to become a Spanish teacher.
 During my time off I spend with my wonderful husband, and our beautiful daughters, Sophie, and Maya.
 We love to make crafts together and read stories.
 I feel blessed.